Displaying Flowers in Classic Containers

 When you arrange flowers, it’s critical to place them in containers that will showcase the blooms–not detract from their beauty.
 Back at the turn of the 20th century, Gertrude Jekyll was a respected authority on home decor, and her expertise on vases still holds true today.
-If you don’t own any (or enough) formal vases, follow these guidelines for choosing alternatives that won’t sacrifice appearances, recommended by Miss Jekyll in Flower Decoration in the House (1907).
+If you don’t own any (or enough) formal vases, follow these guidelines for displaying flowers in classic containers that won’t sacrifice appearances, recommended by Miss Jekyll in Flower Decoration in the House (1907).

 No pattern preferred.